83 weeks to Midterm Elections

 - Jen’s message: Read this week’s Inspiring Message.

 - Gratitude: Big thanks to our editor Jennifer Brunton, to our team of writers and researchers, and to our happy gnome farm of Facebook, Twitter, and Instagram volunteers.
-Thanks also to our amazing patrons and donors who make creating Checklist sustainable.
+Thanks also to our amazing patrons and donors who make creating the Checklist sustainable.

 - Sign up: Get the weekly Americans of Conscience Checklist here.